solita/solita.github.com/_posts/2016-10-28-public-tendering-from-a-developers-point-of-view.md

 and they're doing their best, they have almost no way of succeeding in these situations.

+One thing that kind of works, but is still very bad for productivity, is to make them hurt as much as you do.
+In practice, it means that for every defect, missed milestone, and reduction of scope, you impose a heavy penalty on your subcontractor.
+Then you will get quite precisely what you agreed on.
+Whether that is good depends on how precise the understanding of your needs was at the time of contract, and whether you got that understanding into the contract properly.
+One downside of this approach is that when they give offers to a tendering with heavy penalties, they will account for their risks in the price.
+The penalties also only work well as a threat.
+When things really start going awry, it is usually of little consolation to you that your subcontractor is in even deeper trouble than you are.
+In any case, a contract like this will bring about a very hostile environment, where that focus is on sticking to the contract as verbatim as possible.

 ### What to try out

 One approach is to avoid buying IT "solutions", but instead buy